-Spreading your insurance website content far and wide doesn’t necessarily mean multiplying your workload.
-Repurpose each piece of content in a variety of ways for maximum reach.
+However, spreading content for your insurance company far and wide doesn’t necessarily mean multiplying your workload.
+Repurpose each piece in a variety of ways for maximum reach.
 Formats that may spark inspiration include blog posts, website content, podcasts, videos, infographics, white papers, e-books and FAQ sessions.

 Don’t forget to optimize for mobile as part of your insurance content marketing.
 A report from Nielsen indicated that 40% of insurance purchase research is conducted on mobile devices, with 25% of customers exclusively using a smartphone or tablet for this purpose.

 5. Include Calls to Action In Every Insurance Content Post

 CTAs in insurance writing should be created with clear, direct language and include a link to your contact page or another way for potential clients to contact you with the push of a button.
 For the most leads and best conversion numbers, make eye-catching CTA buttons and forms that are easy to follow.
 Use powerful words to invoke emotion or action and find reasons why readers should trust your services.

 Get Insurance Content Marketing That Works

 At BKA Content, we help clients in the insurance industry harness the power of content marketing with high-quality insurance website content targeted to their audience.
 Our content shop is ready to help with your insurance writing needs both large and small, boasting a team of professional writers trained in SEO best practices.
 Contact an account manager today to get customized services that can evolve your company’s insurance content marketing strategy.